Are you looking for an easy way to send RSS push notifications?

 And that’s it!
 That’s really all there is to it.

-Now, every time you publish a new post, your push notification subscribers will automatically receive a push notification about your new content.
+Now, every time you publish a new post, any push notification subscribers in the selected Audience Group will automatically receive a push notification about your new content.

 And if you haven’t already, go ahead and give PushEngage a try.
 PushEngage is the #1 push notification service in the world.
 So, if you’re serious about growing your business, you should invest in PushEngage.